-Osteopathic practices and principles train physicians to focus on normal structure and function and recognize how a patient's body, mind and spirit are interconnected in support of the body's inherent ability toward health and self-healing.
+Physicians trained in the Osteopathic Principles and Practice are taught to focus on normal structure and function and recognize how a patient's body, mind and spirit are interconnected in support of the body's inherent ability toward health and self-healing.
 They help their patients develop attitudes and lifestyles that don't just fight illness but help prevent it.